 - 1. Attire: Solid colors only (all black or all dark blue).
 No visible underwear. - 2.
-Hem of skirt or dress must be no higher than the top of knee cap.
-Hem of slacks should reach below the ankle. - 3.
-The garment must be opaque with sleeves and neckline that does not reveal cleavage. - 4.
+Hem of the skirt or dress must be no higher than the top of the kneecap.
+Hem of the slacks should reach below the ankle. - 3.
+The garment must be opaque with sleeves and a neckline that does not reveal cleavage. - 4.
 All clothing must be clean and pressed. - 5.
-Hosiery must be non-textured, non-patterned, non-mesh, in black, nude, taupe, or tan. - 6.
-A collared shirt and necktie are required for men and optional for women. - 7.
+Hosiery must be non-textured, non-patterned, non-mesh, in a skin tone. - 6.
+A collared shirt and necktie are required if not wearing a skirt or dress. - 7.
 Closed toe shoes: Black or Navy.
 Shoe color should be the same color as slacks/skirt/dress.
 Heels are not to exceed 3 inches.
 Platform shoes are not acceptable. - 8.
 Accessories, such as jewelry must be minimal and professional, one small stud in each ear, is allowed.
 No other visible body piercings are allowed.
 All body piercings must be covered or removed. - 9.
-All students must wear their white lab coats for Recognition & Pinning. - 10.
-All students will bring and don their white coat at the Dedication to the Profession ceremony.
-Students who are not professionally dressed and in accordance with these guidelines, may not to be allowed to participate in the ceremony.
-Request for exceptions to the dress code standard for medical or cultural/religious accommodations will be considered on an individual basis.
+All students must wear their white lab coats for Recognition & Pinning.

+10. All students will bring and don their white coat at the Dedication to the Profession ceremony.
+Students who are not professionally dressed and in accordance with these guidelines, may not be allowed to participate in the ceremony.
+Requests for exceptions to the dress code standard for medical or cultural/religious accommodations will be considered on an individual basis.